TejasVijaya74/Project_a/README.md

 # Project_a
-This is the Project on Machine Learning.
+This is Just for Demo work on Git using VS code.
 <br>
 Author -  Tejas (SMVIT)